Want to follow along with this writing? Sign up Today, it's free and easy

 Overall, I enjoyed this.
 Good luck in the contest!

-about 2 years ago B. Blakmyre said:
+over 2 years ago B. Blakmyre said:

 Great job!
 I do agree a bit with the previous commenter that some parts were worded in a confusing way, but overall, I loved the sentiment.
 I felt a real connection to this piece as I have felt the same.
 I love the last sentence particularly!
 Good luck with the contest.

-about 2 years ago Jackson Krause said:
+over 2 years ago Jackson Krause said:

 I enjoyed the tone of it a whole lot, and your imagery is nicely used.
 There's only a few grammatical and spelling things here and there, like "titled" in the first sentence should be "tilted" and I would probably try a different word than "holey", unless you were aiming for irony; also, "Colosseum" is how it's spelled, and there was a little formatting blunder where you wrote "live in Rome after".
 Otherwise, it was a thoughtful read!

-about 2 years ago daisy:) said:
+over 2 years ago daisy:) said:

 Cover: Cool cover!
 Definitely see how it relates to the story.